If you are planning to travel to an area where you may be at risk of yellow fever, make sure you are vaccinated before making your trip.

-Yellow fever vaccinations can only be given at designated and registered centres.
+Yellow fever vaccinations can only be given at designated centres.
 For a centre to become a designated yellow fever vaccination centre, it must register with the appropriate authority.
 In the UK, this is either:

 Find your nearest yellow fever vaccination centre.

-Certificate of proof
+Certificate of yellow fever vaccination

 If you lose your certificate, you may be able to get another one reissued as long as you have details of the vaccination batch number and the date you had the vaccination.

-- people who are allergic to eggs – the vaccine contains small amounts of egg
+- people who are severely allergic to any of the ingredients in the vaccine – including people with allergies to eggs, as the vaccine contains small amounts of egg

-Side effects of the vaccine
+Side effects of the yellow fever vaccine

 - muscle pain